anilfromdit/anilfromdit/README.md

 ---

-> _I’m open to backend and full-stack roles where I can take ownership of real systems and ship production software._
+> _Open to backend and full-stack roles focused on building and owning production systems._